-- 1 cup egg substitute, or 2-3 whole eggs
+- 1 cup egg substitute, or 2-3 whole eggs, scrambled

-- 12 ounces raw boneless, skinless chicken breast (tempeh, tofu, or seitan would also be great here if you’re vegetarian!)
+- 12 ounces raw boneless, skinless chicken breast (tempeh would also be great here if you’re vegetarian!)

-- Chop cauliflower into large chunks, about the size of your fist.
+- (Only necessary if you are not using pre-riced cauliflower).
+Chop cauliflower into large chunks, about the size of your fist.
 In a food processor (or Vitamix!), pulse the cauliflower until it is chopped into rice-sized fragments.
 I pulsed about 20 times, shook the entire canister of my Vitamix, pulsed 20 more times, and repeated until it was all the consistency I desired.
 Set aside in large bowl.
 (Note: you could also easily do this step with a box grater or, if you’re really patient, just chop with a knife.)

 - Chop your onions, carrots, pepper, zucchini, and squash into small, bite-sized pieces.

-- Heat your largest, non-stock skillet with 1T olive oil.
+- Heat your largest, non-stick skillet with 1T olive oil.
 Add garlic, onion, and carrots, and saute 3-4 minutes.

 - This is a good time to get your chicken cooking.
 I used a grill pan on the stove to cook mine, but you could bake it, grill it on a regular grill, or pan fry it with a bit of olive oil.

 - Add pepper, squash, and zucchini, and saute 4-5 more minutes, or until vegetables are getting soft.

 - While vegetables are sauteing, chop your mushrooms and baby bok choy.
 Add both to pan, along with bean sprouts, peas, and cauliflower bits.
 Stirring regularly, saute another 5 minutes or until all vegetables are tender.